paull10au/qsyd_InvocableEmailActions/CONTRIBUTING.md

 # Contributing to Invocable Email Actions

-First off, thanks for taking the time to contribute! :pray:
+First and foremost, thank you for taking the time to contribute! :pray:

 The following is a set of guidelines for contributing to Invocable Email Actions.